sh1royasha/sh1royasha/README.md

 - 👨‍💻 Currently learning **programming to create video games** and interactive experiences.
 - 💻 Working with **web development technologies** like JavaScript, React, C#, and more.
-- 🎮 Avid gamer — I enjoy exploring new mechanics and gameplay.
+- 🎮 Avid gamer — I especially enjoy playing **JRPGs** and exploring their stories and mechanics.
 - 🎨 Fascinated by **animations and graphics**.
 - 📺 Big fan of **anime**.
 - 📖 Love to **read mangas**.